 Sadly there are some difficult decisions to be made.

-In general, there is probably more to do in South Island than the North.
+In general, there is probably more to do on South Island than on the North Island.
 However, this will naturally change from person to person.

 Here are a few areas that are also well worth visiting that we haven’t mentioned here: